By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 380|Page: 1|2 min read

-E-democracy, also known as digital democracy or Internet democracy, incorporates 2lst-centmy information and communications technology to promote democracy.
+E-democracy, also known as digital democracy or Internet democracy, incorporates 21st-century information and communications technology to promote democracy.
 It is a form of government in which all adult citizens are presumed to be eligible to participate equally in the proposal, development, and creation of laws.
-E-democracy encompasses social, economic and cultural conditions that enable the free and equal practice of political self-determination.
+E-democracy encompasses social, economic, and cultural conditions that enable the free and equal practice of political self-determination.

-A speech was given by Hillary Clinton on January 21, 2010, addressed the issue of internet freedom and the role that new technologies have played in shaping democratic practices.
-The spread of free information through the internet has encouraged freedom and human development.
-The internet issued for promoting human rights, including free speech, religion expression peaceful assembly, to government’s accountability, and the right of knowledge and understanding.
-These rights support democracy.
+A speech given by Hillary Clinton on January 21, 2010, addressed the issue of internet freedom and the role that new technologies have played in shaping democratic practices.
+The spread of free information through the internet has encouraged freedom and human development (Clinton, 2010).
+The internet is used for promoting human rights, including free speech, religious expression, peaceful assembly, government accountability, and the right to knowledge and understanding.
+These rights support democracy and empower individuals globally.

-Finally, because the Internet is a massive digital network with open standards, universal and inexpensive access to a wide variety of communication media and models could actually be attained.
+Finally, because the Internet is a massive digital network with open standards, universal and inexpensive access to a wide variety of communication media and models could actually be attained, potentially leading to greater inclusivity and diversity of voices in democratic processes.

-Some practical issues involving e-democracy include: effective participation; voting equality at decision stage; enlightened understanding; control of the agenda; and inclusiveness.
+Some practical issues involving e-democracy include effective participation, voting equality at the decision stage, enlightened understanding, control of the agenda, and inclusiveness (Dahl, 1989).
 Systemic issues may include cyber-security concerns and protection of sensitive data from third parties.
+As e-democracy continues to evolve, addressing these challenges will be crucial to ensuring that it serves as a robust tool for democratic engagement and not just an extension of existing inequities.

 Browse our vast selection of original essay samples, each expertly formatted and styled